MJ Hibbett: Research in comics

-Hibbett earned a doctorate in philosophy in comics studies at Central Saint Martins in the University of the Arts London.
-This is the world's only doctorate on Doctor Doom, and was later published in book form.
-A musical version of the research has been performed at various fringe comedy events and at London Data Week.
+Hibbett earned a doctorate in comics studies at Central Saint Martins in the University of the Arts London.
+This is the world's only doctorate on Doctor Doom, which was later published in book form.
+He has performed a musical version of his research at various fringe comedy events and at London Data Week.

+This has since been turned into a five-part podcast exploring Doom.

 Hibbett has since used his expertise to comment on developments with Doom and on Superman in film.

-He also hosts the Funny Comics Fanclub podcast alongside John Dredge.

 Personal life

 Hibbett lives in London and works at the University of the Arts, where he uses his experience as a database administrator.

 He holds master's degrees from City University and from De Montfort University, and attended Deacon's School.

 He is a supporter of Peterborough United F.C.